 Even a clogged gutter can accumulate enough water to house hundreds of mosquitoes.
 Unclog those downspouts and clean off water on flat roofs to improve your mosquito control.
 Remember, they only need a thimble full of water to breed!

 Even a minor indentation in your yard following the fall of an object during a storm can allow water to pool and create a mosquito breeding ground.
 Have these areas of your yard repaired as quickly as possible in the aftermath of any storms, and try to keep water from pooling in them.

 Fill Open Tree Holes for Optimal Mosquito Control

 These small holes should be filled with sealant or mortar so water does not accumulate.
-Though this might seem like a minor mosquito control method, it can pay big dividends.
+Though this might seem like a minor mosquito control method, it can pay off big time.
 All it takes is a small hole in a tree or stump where water has collected to provide a breeding space that produces hundreds or even thousands of new mosquitoes.

-6. Repair Outdoor Faucets Right Away
+Repair Leaky Outdoor Faucets and Appliances Right Away

 If your outdoor faucet is leaking, it will gradually form a puddle that brings in the mosquitoes and encourages them to breed.
-Have leaky faucets repaired as soon as possible?
+Have leaky faucets repaired as soon as possible!
 Even a seemingly minor leak from an air conditioner can form a puddle that attracts mosquitoes.